ashah04-ysu/admin-panel/README.md

 ## Features
 - [List the key features of the admin panel]

+## Guidelines
+1. Ensure to install Laravel, which is a PHP framework required for this project.

+2. To run the project, make sure you have Composer installed.

+3. Ensure that MySQL server is running on port 3306 and Redis server is also running.

+4. The password for the MySQL server should be set to `root`, and the username should be `root`.

+5. Create a database named `laravel` in your MySQL server.

+6. Run the following command to migrate the necessary database tables:

+7. After migrating the tables, start the Laravel development server by running the following command:

+8. Open your browser and visit `localhost` or `127.0.0.1:8000/admin` to access the admin panel.

 ## Installation
 1. Clone the repository: `git clone https://github.com/ashah04-ysu/admin-panel.git`
 2. Navigate to the project directory: `cd admin-panel`